National Schools Press Conference: Training and development

 Students who will compete in the National Schools Press Conference attend seminars before the actual competition.
-Preparation for the NSPC starts at the Division Level with the Division Schools Press Conference (DSPC).
+Preparation for the NSPC starts at the District level for public schools with the District Schools Press Conference.
+Then, towards the Division Level with the Division Schools Press Conference (DSPC).
 The editorial members of campus papers in a division compete in English or Filipino in different categories.
 The top three, depending on the region, who will win for each category in each language medium are then qualified for the Regional Schools Press Conference (RSPC).
 The next two winners are considered alternate qualifiers.
 Next, the first placer of the RSPC will advance into the National Level, again with the next top two as alternates.